nihanbir/cpp-game-nihanbir/README.md

 Simple clicker game made for a school assignment, left clicking the door to open/close it and right click to leave the room.

-Made with SDL using;
+the game is made with SDL using;

--State and update design patterns
+- State design pattern

+    - Each door is independent of each other and has 2 states, open and closed.
+This pattern helps make the game scalable if you want to increase the complexity. (eg. LockedDoorState)

+- Update design pattern

+    - Since every door is independent of each other, it makes sense for each door to update their own state instead of listing all the updates in the main loop.
+This pattern also helps making the game scalable.

--Vectors for scalable collection of the buttons
+- Vectors for scalable collection of the doors

--Runtime polymorphism to change the state of the buttons ( Required by the state design pattern).
+- Runtime polymorphism to change the state of the doors ( Required by the state design pattern).

 ![Screenshot 2023-04-16 164041](https://user-images.githubusercontent.com/112477158/232321346-fe2c131d-9f93-477e-988e-169d7bf66960.png)